 We’re taking steps to create a safe environment for our guests and our staff.Learn More

 Death Valley National Park is one of the most unique places on the planet.
-It’s no secret it’s hot in the summer; some would say inhospitable.
-We beg to differ – come cool off at The Oasis – a beautiful contrast in the middle of the desert.Explore
+A land of surprising contrasts; some would say inhospitable.
+We beg to differ – come discover a real oasis – in the middle of nowhere you’d rather be.Explore

 The Oasis has been completely reinvigorated with an extensive top-to-bottom renovation.
 Established in the 1920s and re-established in the past couple years.Stay at The Oasis

 You don’t come to Death Valley because abundant life flourishes here.
 Which is exactly why an oasis in the middle of it is so special.
 Only here can you enjoy two distinct hotel experiences that have undergone a $100 million renaissance – the historic, serene, and peaceful Four Diamond Inn at Death Valley and the family-friendly, adventure-focused Ranch at Death Valley – the energetic epicenter of this True American Oasis.
 Surrounded by the largest national park in the lower 48 with 3.4 million acres to explore.

 An elegant hideaway since 1927, the historic Inn at Death Valley is a AAA-rated four-diamond resort that still pampers every guest.
 Set against the hillside, the exclusive and private resort looks out over the valley toward the Panamint Mountains.
 Natural springs run right through the hotel and lush palm trees and flowering bougainvillea adorn the grounds.
 Completely renovated, The Inn features brand new casitas, a spring-fed pool, and classic California-desert style.